-None of the current NEOs is 65 years of age, and, with the exception of Mr. Long, none of the current NEOs age plus years of service is at least 80
+None of the current NEOs is 65 years of age, and, with the exception of Mr. Long, none of the current NEOs age plus years of service is at least 80.

 Pursuant to their respective employment agreements, if either of Messrs.
-Saltiel or Youngblood remains employed through March 15, 2026 or November 18, 2024, respectively (for each, the "Target Date") and voluntarily leaves or retires from employment on that date or thereafter, or if the Company decides to terminate their employment other than for Cause (as defined in their respective employment agreements) or Messrs.
-Saltiel or Youngblood terminate employment for Good Reason (as defined in their respective employment agreements) prior to their respective Target Date, the executive will be deemed to have satisfied any "retirement" requirement for the purposes of any outstanding equity award agreement that the Company granted to them under the Omnibus Incentive Plan prior to their departure, the executive will be entitled to continued vesting pursuant to the retirement provisions of each such agreement and any requirement under the award agreement that executive must remain employed with the Company for any period of time prior to such "retirement" for the award to vest will be waived; provided, that in the case of any PSU award agreement the amount payable under the award will be prorated and in the case of any RSU award agreement the award shall be payable within 30 days following the date the award becomes vested.
+Saltiel or Youngblood remains employed through March 15, 2026 or November 18, 2024, respectively (for each, the "Target Date") and voluntarily leaves or retires from employment on that date or thereafter, or if the Company decides to terminate their employment other than for Cause (as defined in their respective employment agreements), death or Disability (as defined in their respective employment agreements) or Messrs.
+Saltiel or Youngblood terminate employment for Good Reason (as defined in their respective employment agreements) prior to their respective Target Date, the executive will be deemed to have satisfied any "retirement" requirement for the purposes of any outstanding equity award agreement that the Company granted to them under the Omnibus Incentive Plan prior to their departure, the executive will be entitled to continued vesting pursuant to the retirement provisions of each such agreement and any requirement under the award agreement that executive must remain employed with the Company for any period of time prior to such "retirement" for the award to vest will be waived; provided, that in the case of any PSU award agreement the amount payable under the award shall be payable within 30 days following the date the award becomes vested.